juunys/design-patterns/behavioral/command/README.md

 ## Applicability

-Use the Memento factory when:
+Use the Command factory when:
 * you want to parametrize objects with operations.;
 * you want to queue operations, schedule their execution, or execute them remotely;
 * you want to implement reversible operations.